Cora Vides admitted to police she stabbed her friend at her family home on the Mesa because a "bad thing" wanted the friend "gone." | Credit: Courtesy

 “Please stop,” she said during the December 9 hearing.
 “This is not a situation where anybody wins, a clapping situation.
 These are people’s lives.”

-Deroian had just denied a “mental health diversion” petition from the legal team of Cora Vides, the former Laguna Blanca student who confessed to police a “bad thing” that invaded her thoughts is what drove her to stab her friend in the neck with a switchblade.
+Deroian had just denied a “mental health diversion” petition from the legal team of Cora Vides, the former Laguna Blanca student who confessed to police a “bad thing” that invaded her thoughts drove her to stab her friend in the neck with a switchblade.

 Vides is charged with attempted murder and has been out of custody on $1 million bail since the 2021 attack at her family home on the Mesa, which cut through the victim’s windpipe, severed her vocal cords, and left her with four other stab wounds to her body.